 A lot of ecommerce websites feel like they’re being left high and dry with the marketing channel.
 But, it doesn’t have to be this way.
 While these challenges are real and you are unlikely to see similar numbers as before these challenges, you can still generate leads with email marketing and gain revenue from it.

 Put Transactional Emails to Work for Your Business

 To really make email work for your business, you have to consider which emails are being opened the most.
 If you were asked the question, “what is your most opened email?”
 What would you say?

 The welcome newsletter, once the person has signed up to your email list?

 These may be the first emails that come to mind, but they are almost always the wrong answer when you go in and look at the statistics.
 The most opened email that many ecommerce businesses overlook is the transactional email – the receipt of purchase.

 These may just be receipts for now, but it doesn’t have to stay that way and you can put these transactional emails to work for your business.
 If someone has just trusted you enough to purchase from you, it’s a great time to make them another offer that they can’t refuse.

 This is why putting these emails to work is one of the often-overlooked ecommerce marketing strategies that yield great ROI.
 If people are already opening these emails, making sure your business is making the most of them is worth the effort.
 Plus, if you consider that you have already paid the marketing cost to acquire this customer and there is no extra cost to include a promotion in this email, it’s a no brainer!

-Using these two often-overlooked ecommerce marketing strategies, you can help to reduce your cart abandonment rate and increase revenue from your email marketing efforts.
+Using these two often-overlooked ecommerce marketing strategies, you can help to reduce your cart abandonment rate, generate more leads with email marketing, and increase revenue from your email marketing efforts.